MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/develop-creators-title-with-visual-studio.md

 ## Learn More

 The [Xbox Live SDK samples](https://github.com/Microsoft/xbox-live-samples/tree/master/Samples/CreatorsSDK) showcase the APIs available to developers in the Xbox Live Creators program.
-To use the samples, you need to change your sandbox to XDKS.1.
+To use the samples, change your sandbox to XDKS.1.